MDHHS-Bioinformatics/basset/docs/output.md

 ---

 ## ShigEiFinder
-[`ShigEiFinder`](https://github.com/LanLab/ShigEiFinder) is a tool that is used to identify differentiate Shigella/EIEC using cluster-specific genes and identify the serotype using O-antigen/H-antigen genes.
+[`ShigEiFinder`](https://github.com/LanLab/ShigEiFinder) is a tool for differentiating Shigella/EIEC using cluster-specific genes and identifying the serotype using O-antigen/H-antigen genes.

 <details>
 <summary>Files</summary>